How to Celebrate Hanukkah at Home | Part 1

 Spiritual principles that transform…

 - Fight for what you believe in.
 Revolts are not passive.
-Many times, the “revolt” takes place in the spiritual realm through prayer.
+Often, the “revolt” occurs in the spiritual realm through prayer.

 - Don’t compromise God’s instruction during the redemption process.
 Wait in faith on the oil that is coming.